tm-LBenson/level-1-instructor-notes/level-1/Week-4/day1/Day-1-Pseudocode.md

 ## Flowcharting
 Flowcharts are visual representations of the steps involved in a program or process.
 They use standardized symbols to depict different types of actions or steps in a sequence.
-Today, we'll learn how to create flowcharts using Ligma, a drawing tool.
+Today, we'll learn how to create flowcharts using Figma, a drawing tool.

 ### Objectives
 - Understand the purpose and benefits of flowcharts in programming.
 - Learn the common symbols used in flowcharts.
-- Create a basic flowchart using Ligma.
+- Create a basic flowchart using Figma.

 ### Lesson Plan